-Beanstalk is a national charity that has been working with schools for almost 40 years to help raise literacy standards.
+Beanstalk is a national charity that has been working with schools for over 40 years to help raise literacy standards.

 If you have pupils who have fallen behind with their reading or lack reading confidence then we can offer cost-effective one-to-one reading support.